Minimum ages and rules for learner drivers and riders

-It is important to learn safe driving practice from the beginning of your driving career because bad habits are hard to break.
-Experience has shown that learners who have a combination of professional training and private practice perform better during the driving test.
+It is important to learn safe driving practice from the beginning of your driving/ riding career because bad habits are hard to break.
+Experience has shown that learners who have a combination of professional training and private practice do better during the driving test.
 Get together with your instructor and the person who will be helping you to practise and discuss what you need to focus on.

 Safe driving habits

 Learning safe driving habits from the start will improve your safety and that of other road users.
-If you want to practise your driving with an accompanying driver, the accompanying driver must be over the age of 21 and, must hold a full licence in the relevant vehicle category for at least three years.
+If you want to practise your driving, you must have a qualified driver in the car with you.

-As a learner driver you must display 'L' plates in a conspicuous position on the front and rear of your vehicle.
+As a learner driver, the car you learn to drive in must display ‘L’ plates.
+Put an ‘L’ plate on the front and back of your vehicle so they can be easily seen.
 These plates should be removed when the vehicle is not being driven by a learner, as the maximum speed limit for a vehicle displaying 'L' plates is 45mph.
-This is irrespective of the driver being a learner or not (with the exception of goods vehicles, buses, and coaches on a motorway).
+This is whether the driver is a learner or not (with the exception of goods vehicles, buses and coaches on a motorway).